Skip to main content

 Pros

-• Cleans all types of records; 33s, 45s, and 78s.
+- Cleans all types of records: 33s, 45s, and 78s.

-• Effectively removes static energy from the record when cleaned.
+- Effectively removes static energy from the record when cleaned.

-• Removes dirt and fingerprints.
+- Removes dirt and fingerprints.

-• No need for electrical power as this requires you to be the machine and turn the record.
+- There is no need for electrical power as this requires you to be the machine and turn the record.

-• Cheap easy to replace parts.
+- Cheap, easy-to-replace parts.
 This is a simple system made up of plastic parts and brushes, all of which can be replaced when needed.

-• Many record stores use this method of cleaning their used vinyl.
+- Many record stores use this method of cleaning their used vinyl.

-• Micheal Fremer (the god of vinyl) likes the product, “{…it’s cheap and it really, really works…I cleaned some dirty, fingerprint-encrusted records, and when I removed them from the vat, all dirt and fingerprints were gone…not everyone wants to spend hundreds of bucks on a vacuum machine, and the Spin Clean got the job done.” – Michael Fremer, Stereophile, February 2010
+- Micheal Fremer (the god of vinyl) likes the product, “{…it’s cheap, and it really, really works…I cleaned some dirty, fingerprint-encrusted records, and when I removed them from the vat, all dirt and fingerprints were gone…not everyone wants to spend hundreds of bucks on a vacuum machine, and the Spin Clean got the job done.” – Michael Fremer, Stereophile, February 2010

-• This product has received many awards for cost and performance.
+- This product has received many awards for cost and performance.

-• Made in the USA!
+- Made in the USA!

-• The company has been around since 1975 which speaks to being a stalwart in this field and providing a good working method of cleaning records.
+- The company has been around since 1975, which speaks to being a stalwart in this field and providing a good working method of cleaning records.

-• The cleaning brushes can be cleaned and reused.
+- The cleaning brushes can be cleaned and reused.

-• Doesn’t get the label wet as long as you fill in the clearly marked line inside the washer and not above this line.
+- Doesn’t get the label wet as long as you fill in the clearly marked line inside the washer and not above this line.

-• Great set of instructions that leaves nothing to guesswork.
+- It’s a great set of instructions that leaves nothing to guesswork.

-• The cleaning solution grabs the dirt and grime and drops it to the bottom of the washer keeping it out of the way.
+- The cleaning solution grabs the dirt and grime and drops it to the bottom of the washer, keeping it out of the way.

-• Every moving part or brush can be purchased for replacement.
+- Every moving part or brush can be purchased for replacement.

 Cons

-• You can only do one record at a time.
+- You can only do one record at a time.

-• It doesn’t really pay to clean just a few records you need to do between 20 to 50 records at a crack to not waste cleaning fluid or distilled water or until the water is dirty then it is recommended to change the water.
+- It doesn’t really pay to clean just a few records.
+You need to do between 20 to 50 records at a crack not to waste cleaning fluid or distilled water, or until the water is dirty, then it is recommended to change the water.

-• Although I say it is probably the cheapest system, for the cheapest model, it is around $80.00 for a bunch of plastic and cleaning solutions.
+- Although I say it is probably the cheapest system, for the cheapest model, it is around $80.00 for a bunch of plastic and cleaning solutions.

-• The more records you clean the more dirtier the water becomes.
+- The more records you clean, the more dirtier the water becomes.

-• If you have a higher-end system and have the money a better system is maybe what you should be buying.
-That being said it could also be used in conjunction with other cleaning methods either as a rinser or a prewasher.
+- If you have a higher-end system and have the money, a better system is maybe what you should be buying.
+That being said, it could also be used in conjunction with other cleaning methods, either as a rinser or a prewasher.

-• Replacement Rollers can wear out over time and need to be replaced.
+- Replacement Rollers can wear out over time and need to be replaced.

-• Brushes can also wear out and need to be replaced.
+- Brushes can also wear out and need to be replaced.

 Tips On Using The Spin-Clean

-As far as when to change the water look for the water to start to become cloudy and less clear this is when I change it.
+As far as when to change the water, look for the water to start to become cloudy and less clear.
+This is when I change it.

 If you can divide your records into different piles, new and cleaner records & dirty old records.
 I would wash newer and cleaner records in a batch.
 Then wash your dirty old records together.
 The thought behind this is to avoid contaminating the newer or cleaner records with the downright dirty ones.

-Wiping down the record with a suitable cloth that is wet prior to washing it in the Spin-Clean can really help keep the water cleaner for longer.
-As you are removing the surface dirt.
-Especially your filthy records this will really help.
+Wiping down the record with a suitable cloth that is wet prior to washing it in the Spin-Clean can really help keep the water cleaner for longer as you are removing the surface dirt.
+Especially your filthy records, this will really help.

 Consider changing the water if you see it is filthy.